Kaviar-Network/Kaviar/README.md

 ### Ethereum Singapore 2023 Hackathon
 **Congratulations to our team for clinching the 1st Prize for both Axelar Track #1 and Mantle Track #4 in the Ethereum Singapore 2023 Hackathon, Thanks for all the team members and sponsors.
-(The only one team which won both first prize)**
+(There only one team won two first prizes)**
 We create a cross-chain compliant currency-mixer based on the paper [Blockchain Privacy and Regulatory Compliance: Towards a Practical Equilibrium](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4563364) by Buterin et al. 2023.

 Specifically we